 I have to say that despite dealing with spots and blemishes on the regular, I've never noticed that coconut oil inflames any issues.
 In fact, when my skin is at it's worst, I've found that the antibacterial benefits of coconut oil can actually really help to soothe and calm existing blemishes.

 LaFragola explained that some "studies have shown [coconut oil] to be more effective than benzoyl peroxide" when it comes to eliminating acne.
 "However, if your skin is prone to acne and blackheads, coconut oil can sometimes exacerbate that."

 As with most skincare products, it's always best to do a patch test to see what works for you.
 Tip: Dry skin types might benefit best from the protection that coconut oil provides.

-My coconut oil of choice.
+My friend's coconut oil of choice.
 It's cold-pressed, extra virgin and 100% raw and organic, so you know it's the best quality for your skin.
 I tend to pick this up when I'm doing the food shop and use it for everything from cleansing to moisturising my legs.

 If you're not sure on using straight-up coconut oil to cleanse your skin, then step one of Charlotte Tilbury's cleansing duo uses a coconut oil-based formula to melt away makeup with vitamin C to boost radiance.